-The College of Medicial and Dental Sciences, under which the School of Nursing sits, houses its own dedicated Student Services Centre which is open to all students studying a healthcare related subject.
+The College of Medicial and Dental Sciences, under which the School of Nursing and Midwifery sits, houses its own dedicated Student Services Centre which is open to all students studying a healthcare related subject.
 The Student Services Centre helps you to settle into university life and supports you to deal with any problems that arise along the way.

 Consisting of a number of experienced staff, the Student Services Centre offers many services, from drop in sessions for advice and guidance, referral to internal and external services, and support regarding extenuating circumstances.
 Staff are on hand to lend an ear and advise with personal problems and can deal with a wide range of issues.